 - Non-official tests use an inferior algorithm.
 It’s possible to examine the GRE scoring algorithm and approximate your score.
 In other words, you could submit the number of questions correct on each section and predict ±2 points what your scaled score will be for Quant or Verbal.
 This is actually a big margin of error! ±2 points could make a 17%difference in your percentile score.
 In other words, a 148 puts you in 38th percentile Verbal, while a 152 puts you in 55th percentile.
 This is an enormous difference.
 Fake GRE practice tests cannot give you an accurate picture of what you can expect to score on a real test.

 While we develop our own practice problems for students to use to prepare and study, PowerScore instructs our students to use only real ETS GRE practice tests for self-assessment.

 How Self-Study Works

 Our three self-study plans break down a week-by-week program to take you start-to-finish with your GRE preparation.
 Establish goals early on using the test date your preparing for and the score you want to achieve.
 Along the way, you need to have a regular preparation schedule that allows you to learn new materials and reinforce skills.
 Our plans employ four core resources.

 - PowerScore Publications

-Let’s Get to Work
+Get to Work

+In addition to our three self-study plans, we offer both online and in-person courses in addition to private tutoring.
 Once you get to work on your GRE preparation, you can proceed confidently with other aspects of the application process.
 Application schedules get tight.
 Your recs, diplomas, interviews, and school visits can become overwhelming on their own.
-Scores are valid for five years.
+Scores are valid for five years, so get them over with!
 Get the score you want and have it ready for your applications.
-Now that the GRE is universally accepted at grad and business schools and increasingly accepted at law schools, a GRE score can be a versatile tool, no matter which advanced degree you decide to pursue.
+Now that the GRE is universally accepted at grad and business schools and increasingly accepted at law schools, a GRE score is a versatile tool, no matter which advanced degree you decide to pursue.